 Grids and multicore [4-6] systems are contemporary technologies that will have great impact on eScience.
-Grids integrate the myriad of distributed resources needed by modern science and multicore machines will certainly allow very high performance simulation engines.
-However multicore technology is also a dominant feature of the next round of commodity systems and this will motivate a new generation of software environments that will address commodity client and server applications.
-Thus we need to examine the possibility of common software models that support both these new commodity applications and traditional scientific applications.

-Future client systems are not likely to need large scale simulations.
-Rather an analysis by Intel [7] identifies gaming and more broadly datamining as critical clientside applications with latter including speech, image and video analysis as well processing of local sensors and data fetched from the web.
+Grids integrate the myriad of distributed resources needed by modern science and multicore will certainly allow very high performance simulation engines.
+However multicore is also a dominant feature of the next generations of commodity systems and this will motivate a new generation of software environments that will address commodity client and server applications and programmers at the "efficiency" and "productivity" layers.
+Future client systems are not likely to need large scale simulations and an analysis by Intel [7] identifies gaming and more broadly datamining as critical client-side applications with latter including speech, image and video analysis as well processing of local sensors and data fetched the web.
 These datamining algorithms often use "classic" scientific algorithms for matrix arithmetic or optimization at their core and will need good support for both dynamic threads and MPI style loosely synchronous applications [8].
 We note that it will be the data deluge that drives eScience in the large and the commodity software on the multicore "small".
-Note that almost certainly the software environments developed for commodity multicore systems will be the most attractive for (specialized) eScience applications due to the excellent support that is provided for commodity software.

-We follow the model proposed by Berkeley [1] and indeed used traditionally in parallel computing with two layers called by them "productivity" and "efficiency".
-One needs a modest number of experts working at the "efficiency" layer building libraries (packaged as services in our approach) that implement good parallel algorithms.
-We see several excellent approaches to the "productivity" layer which can and will be used by a broad range of programmers.
-This layer was often termed coarse grained functional parallelism in the old literature and supported by systems like AVS, Khoros, SciRUN and HeNCE [9].
-However our key idea is to use modern distributed system (Grid) approaches at this layer.
-In fact Grid workflow, Mashups, MapReduce [2], or just scripting languages provide popular productivity models today and we expect these to improve.
-However we believe that no breakthroughs are needed to provide a good programming model at this layer.
-We suggest that the efficiency layer still needs much work and we need to integrate support for it with the productivity layer and between the different models in the efficiency laver; these include MPI style collective synchronizations and dynamic threading used in for example dynamic graph searches and discrete event simulations.
+Note that almost certainly the software environments developed for commodity multicore systems will be the most attractive for (specialized) eScience applications due to the excellent support for commodity software.
+We follow the model proposed by Berkeley [1] and indeed used traditionally in parallel computing with a few experts working at the "efficiency" layer building libraries (packaged as services) that implement good parallel algorithms.
+We see excellent approaches several to the "productivity" layer which was often termed coarse grained functional parallelism in the old literature and supported by systems like AVS, Khoros, SciRUN and HeNCE [9].
+Nowadays workflow, Mashups, MapReduce [2], or just scripting languages provide popular productivity models and we expect these to improve but no breakthroughs are needed to provide a good programming model at this layer.
+We believe that the efficiency layer still needs much work and we need to integrate support for it with the productivity laver and between the different models in the efficiency layer; these include MPI style, threading and discrete event simulations built on dynamic threading.
+This motivates our research which is looking at a variety of datamining algorithms and the underlying runtime which allow jobs to be composed from multiple, data sources and visualizations and to run efficiently and seamlessly either internally to a single CPU or across a tightly coupled cluster or distributed Grid.
 In this paper we focus on one part of this puzzle - namely investigating the runtime that could span these different environments and different platforms that would be used by the expected heterogeneous composite applications.
-Note that managed code will be important for desktop commodity applications and so C# (mainly used here) and Java could become more important than now for parallel programming.
+Note that managed code will be important for desktop commodity applications and so C# (mainly used here) and Java (only a quick comparison here) could become more important than now for parallel programming.